Kizingoni Kusini House

 There is a twin room on the ground floor with an en-suite bathroom.

 Children of all ages are most welcome at Kusini House.
 However, there are no specific child care facilities but babysitting can easily be arranged.
 It is possible to tailor food requirements to children's tastes and arrange for earlier meal times if required.
-Lamu and the coast of Kenya is a wonderful place for a family vacation with calm safe waters, endless activities and plenty of cultural interaction.
+Lamu and the coast of Kenya is a wonderful place for a family holiday with calm safe waters, endless activities and plenty of cultural interaction.

 Kusini House has a spectacular, large pool looking out over the beach to the sea.
 In the house there is a massage bed so treatments can be arranged to suit the requirements of the guests.
 There is a private speed boat with boat captain to use for a variety of activities.
 There are several private areas around the house with swahili swing beds where you can read and relax or enjoy a drink or al fresco dining as well as a roof top bar area to watch the sun go down.